mriot/feed-to-webhook/README.md

 A simple script that fetches RSS feeds and sends their content to webhooks.
 It's meant to run on a Raspberry Pi and get activated by a cronjob.

+>📌 On the first run, the script will not post anything.
+It retrieves the latest item from the feed and then starts monitoring for new posts.

 ## Config

 Specify the feeds you want to subscribe to along with a webhook url in `config.yaml`.